 MP for Hendon

-“A centre-left Labour (Co-op) MP for Hendon who usually votes with the party but has unusually low voting attendance and occasional rebellion on end-of-life amendments.”
+“A Labour (Co-op) MP for Hendon with strong party loyalty, unusually low attendance, and occasional rebellion on end-of-life amendments.”

-David Pinto-Duschinsky is a Labour (Co-op) MP for Hendon, first elected in 2024.
-He serves on the Statutory Instruments Joint Committee and the Statutory Instruments Select Committee, and has previously sat on the Work and Pensions Committee, including work on the Pension Schemes Bill.
+David Pinto-Duschinsky is a Labour (Co-op) MP for Hendon, first elected on 4 July 2024.
+He currently serves on the Statutory Instruments Joint Committee and the Statutory Instruments Select Committee, and has previously sat on the Work and Pensions Committee and a Pension Schemes Bill committee.
+He is described as centre-left with high party loyalty (99%) but unusually low voting attendance (16%).

 Generated 21 February 2026